klausfrieler/EDT/README.md

-# Emotion Discrimination Test (EDT)
+# Emotion Discrimination Test (EDT2)

-The EDT is an non-adaptive test for recognition of emotional interpretation of simple melodies.
+The EDT2 is an adaptive test for recognition of emotional interpretation of simple melodies.
+The EDT is the non-adaptive version which can still be used, but we highly encourage to use the new EDT2.

 ## Citation